 News

-Big decisions about our working conditions and livelihoods will be made in Olympia during the 2024 legislative session.
-Through our union, we have a seat at the table.
-Register for your lobby day today!
+Big decisions about our working conditions and livelihoods were made in Olympia during the 2024 legislative session.
+Through our union, we had a seat at the table and came away with major improvements for public employees.

 I visited the avalanche crew keeping Stevens Pass safe for drivers.
 I did a ride along with some of our Department of Corrections members in Mt.
 Vernon.
 I drove the Green Machine to Walla Walla.
 I flew to Medical Lake and met the WFSE heroes who pushed residents in their wheelchairs over a mile to safety when the blaze approached Lakeland Village.